A blockage or a bleed in the brain stem can cause a brain stem stroke, which can affect vital roles in the body.

 Hemorrhagic strokes, or brain bleeds occur when a weak blood vessel leaks or breaks open, creating swelling and pressure.
 This pressure damages tissues and cells in the brain.

-Hemorrhagic strokes are less common than other types of stroke, but they account for 40 percent of all stroke deaths.
+Hemorrhagic strokes are less common than other types of stroke, but they account for

 Because the brain stem controls a variety of motor functions, strokes in this area of the brain cause a diverse range of symptoms.

 Brain stem strokes can disrupt vital bodily functions, such as: